Last updated on December 13th, 2025

 Embrace an Open and Airy Space With a Low-Backed Blue Couch

 If you’re looking to maximize the sense of space in your living room, a low-backed blue sofa is an obvious choice.
-This particular living room style pairs an off-white area rug with dark wood furniture to tie together the high ceilings and dark floor in a way that lets the blue sofa stand apart from the rest of the decor.
+This particular living room style pairs an off-white area rug with dark wood furniture and patterned throw pillows to tie together the high ceilings and dark floor in a way that lets the blue sofa stand apart from the rest of the decor.

-It does this without taking too much attention away from the light, airy feeling that permeates the space.
+Combine a blue sofa with a neutral color palette, such as white, cream, beige, or gray, to make it stand out as a focal point.
+It achieves this without diverting too much attention from the light, airy feeling that permeates the space.

 via H&M Home